 Air Filter Needs to Be Changed

-We recommend replace flat filters once a month and pleated filters every three months.
+We recommend replace flat filters monthly and pleated filters every three months.

 Replacing your air filter is crucial for: